PipeOpsHQ/pipeops-k8-agent/README.md

 **Local State Storage:**
 - State files are stored in `tmp/agent-state.yaml` (gitignored)
 - Contains agent_id, cluster_id, and cluster_token
+- Use `make generate-token` to create mock token for testing
 - Automatically created on first run
 - Run `make clean-state` to reset and force fresh registration